 After the physical examination, your doctor may explore possible triggers to determine the exact cause of chronic hives.
 Some questions you may hear:

 - Have you been exposed to heat or direct sunlight?
 Cold weather?

 - Do symptoms occur after baths or swimming in a pool?

 - Is there anything upsetting your body system that suggests an autoimmune disease?

 - Could this be a reaction to an activity or something in your environment?

 The history of symptoms is very important in figuring out what is causing hives.
-For acute hives, the cause is usually obvious and can be treated without delay.
-Chronic urticaria is different from acute hives that are caused by an allergic reaction to a food.
+What’s causing acute hives is usually obvious and symptoms can be treated without delay.
+Chronic urticaria is different from acute hives.
 It takes more time and investigation to determine what’s causing chronic hives.
 If no cause is found, it’s called chronic idiopathic urticaria (CIU) or chronic spontaneous urticaria (CSU).

 Sometimes it’s useful for you to keep an “urticaria diary” for several weeks.
 A urticaria diary is used to record the frequency and intensity of symptoms.
 You will also keep when symptoms occur.
 If you start noticing a trend, you may have found your trigger.